Cwantic/Documentation/Explorer/Study.md

 This creates a brick with text and color capabilities.

 Useful to show the state of progress of the study to other users.
 A conventional color code can be established.

+### 4.6 Export *.stl

+The 3D structure model can be exported (no brick) in STL file format.

+A save dialog will open to define the path and the name of the file.